-Still-life painter William Michael Harnett excelled at trompe l’oeil, painting that, through realistic depiction, fools the eye.
-In For Sunday’s Dinner, a rooster hangs illusionistically in front of a painted door with its throat cut and most of its feathers plucked—a few downy spots remain, contrasting with its puckered, pimpled flesh.
-The metal door hinges, on the right side of the canvas, frame the rooster and echo his form.
-The painting’s title and the rough, blemished surface of the door suggest a country dinner rather than sophisticated urban fare; the unpolished, homey meal nostalgically hints at a simpler past.
+Still-life painter William Michael Harnett excelled at trompe l’oeil, painting that fools the eye, through realistic depiction.
+In For Sunday’s Dinner, a chicken hangs in front of a painted door with its throat cut and most of its feathers plucked; a few remaining downy spots stand out against the puckered, pimpled flesh.
+The metal door hinges, on the right side of the canvas, frame the chicken and echo its form.
+The painting’s title and the rough, blemished surface of the door suggest a country dinner, the homey meal evoking nostalgia for a simpler past.

 - William Michael Harnett

 - 94.3 × 53.6 cm (37 1/8 × 21 1/8 in.)